egel/blog/content/blog/tasting_of_arch_linux.md

 ### Install the nVidia drivers
-First we check graphic card:
+First we check which graphic card we have:

 ```bash
 lspci -k | grep -A 2 -E "(VGA|3D)"
 ```

-In my laptop have **GeForce GT 425m**, so according to [Arch Linux wiki about nvidia]().
+In my laptop I've got **GeForce GT 425m**, so according to [Arch Linux wiki about nvidia]().
 I have to install `nvidia nvidia-libgl` and enable service.

-> It might wants to uninstall other `mesa-libgl` package (this package have some problems with doing animations for some graphic cards, like mine), so agree for that by pressing (Y).
+> It might wants to uninstall `mesa-libgl` package (this package have some problems with handling animations for some graphic cards), so agree for that by pressing (Y).

 ```shell
 sudo pacman -S nvidia nvidia-utils nvidia-libgl
 sudo systemctl enable nvidia-persistenced.service
 ```

-Then we have to reboot the system and check by `lsmod | grep nvidia`.
+Then we have to reboot the system and check `lsmod | grep nvidia`.

 ### The end
 Now you should have full operational Arch Linux system - and yes, you should be proud of yourself!